0x73746F70626F74686572696E676D65/gitlab-fork/doc/security/token_overview.md

 ## Expired access tokens

-If an existing access token is in use and reaches the `expires_at` value, the token expires and can no longer be used for authentication.
+If an existing access token is in use and reaches the `expires_at` value, the token expires and:

+- Can no longer be used for authentication.
+- Is not visible in the UI.

 Requests made using this token return a `401 Unauthorized` response.
 Too many unauthorized requests in a short period of time from the same IP address